Category: Switching

 As your contract nears its end, dedicate time to researching and comparing plans from various REPs.
 Utilizing comparison tools, like those offered by ComparePower, can help you find the most competitive plan based on your unique usage patterns.

-In Texas, you can switch electricity providers without incurring early termination fees within 14 days of your contract expiration date.
 Make your switch within this window to avoid being rolled onto a costly holdover rate.
 Repeat this process annually to ensure you always secure a competitive electric rate for your home.

 Stuck in a contract?
 Schedule a reminder, and we’ll help you find a better plan before your contract expires.